MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloudpakforapplications/deploy-public-ocp-cluster/index.md

     b.
 To access the image registry add the **pullSecret** in `deploy/crds/charts_v1_mfoperator_cr.yaml` file.

     Modify the `deploy/crds/charts_v1_mfoperator_cr.yaml` to add the required details.
 The secret definition may look similar to the following snippet.

     ```yaml
     image:
       pullPolicy: IfNotPresent
       pullSecret: push-secret
     ```

-    Refer to documentation [here](../install-mf/#deploy-mf-operator) for completing the other configurations.
+    Refer to the documentation [here](../install-mf/#deploy-mf-operator) to complete the rest of the configurations.